BIRD-Laboratories/MLPScaling/README.md

 7:44 PST, here are some fixes i might try: optimizer, data loading(I can use an autoencoder)

 For AE, use 8x8 discrete codebook.
 Use a better optimizer system.
 Fix any errors, maybe too many classes.

+8:12 PST, conversation went well.
+Will research these edits and then rerun by the evening.